By guillaume blaquiere.Nov 26, 2022

 Another interesting option, if you are an intensive user of Cloud Run, you can commit an usage per region across all your Cloud Run services.

-You even have recommender that helps you to make the right Cloud Run CUD choice to optimize your billing!
+You even have a recommender that helps you to make the right Cloud Run CUD choice to optimize your billing!

 Resource allocation